Western-OC2-Lab/Intrusion-Detection-System-Using-CNN-and-Transfer-Learning/README.md

 2. CICIDS2017 dataset, a popular network traffic dataset for intrusion detection problems
 * Publicly available at: https://www.unb.ca/cic/datasets/ids-2017.html
-* For the purpose of displaying the experimental results in Jupyter Notebook, the sampled subsets of CICIDS2017 is used in the sample code.
-The subsets are in the "data" folder.

 For the purpose of displaying the experimental results in Jupyter Notebook, the sampled subset of the CAN-intrusion dataset is used in the sample code.
 The subsets are in the "[data](https://github.com/Western-OC2-Lab/Intrusion-Detection-System-Using-CNN-and-Transfer-Learning/tree/main/data)" folder.